Home

 Total Points for Section 5:

-My child has no apparent problems related to imitation of family patterns.
+0: My child has no characteristics of underachievement.

 Read Chapter 5 of Why Bright Kids Get Poor Grades to discover what classroom risks can cause underachievement.